-Per NFHS Rule 4-4, waivers can be requested related to uniform modifications that are necessary due to medical reasons.
+Per NFHS Rule 4-4, waivers can be requested related to uniform modifications that are necessary due to medical or religious reasons.
 These waivers can be requested by contacting the OHSAA sport administrator.
-A copy of the waiver authorization letter must be given to the meet referee prior to the beginning of the competition.
-Coaches should take special care to review the rules below and request applicable accommodations/waivers.
+A copy of the waiver authorization letter should be given to the meet referee prior to the beginning of the competition.
+Coaches should take special care to review the below rules and request applicable accommodations/waivers.